SimoneSabba/angular-modular-application/README.md

 # Angular modular application

 This is an example of a simple SPA developed using AngularJS.
-The app load a
+The app consume a JSON API and display simple data.

 ### Prerequisites
 In order to build and run the application, you need to have installed